-The Sota Wheel Race is a solo and unsupported 1,200 mile paved bikepacking challenge around Minnesota.
-The 2nd edition of the SWR starts at 8:00 am in White Bear Lake, MN on June 18th, 2022, and finishes at the same location whenever you get back, provided it is within the 14-day cutoff time.
+The Sota Wheel Race is a solo and unsupported 1,200-mile paved bikepacking challenge around Minnesota.
+The 3rd edition of the SWR starts at 7:00 am in White Bear Lake, MN on Sunday, June 18th, 2023, and finishes at the same location whenever you get back, provided it is within the 14-day cutoff time.
 Providing you get back within the 14 days allotted.
 Yes, there is a cutoff, but do the math.
 That is less than a century a day for an ultra-race.
 A place to push yourself.
 The clock does not stop.
 There is no prize money; there are no awards.
 The course was curated to set athletes on an adventure along four specific geographical regions of Minnesota; traveling through river valleys, rolling prairie and farmland, lake country, winding river roads, and the forested hills and ridges of the Superior Upland.
 Read More.

 Please note: the course is subject to change & will be finalized a couple of months before the start.
 2023 route WILL be slightly modified.

 The Sota Wheel Race course has a number of distinct sectors with very different characteristics.

 The sectors are:

 1. The River Valleys of the Driftless Region

 2. Rolling Prairie of the Dissected Till Plains

 3. Lake Country and the iconic Great River Road